xoxzo/blog.xoxzo.com/content/Announcements/201803-pausing-stripe-en.md

 We will make a separate announcement here when we resume credit card payments.

-We appologize for any inconvenience that was caused.
+We apologize for any inconvenience that was caused.

 **2018/3/23 update: [Resuming credit card payments]({filename}/Announcements/201803-resume-stripe-en.md)**